-In the opinion of Co-Bond Counsel, under existing law, interest on the Series 2010 Bonds is excludable from gross income for federal income tax purposes except for any period a Series 2010 Bond is held by a person who, within the meaning of section 147(a) of the Internal Revenue Code of 1986, as amended, is a "substantial user" or a "related person" to a "substantial user" of the facilities refinanced with the proceeds of the Series 2010 Bonds, as described under "TAX MATTERS" herein, and the Series 2010 Bonds are "private activity bonds" the interest on which is not, pursuant to the American Recovery and Reinvestment Act of 2009, a specific preference item or included in a corporation's adjusted current earnings for purposes of the alternative minimum tax.
-See "TAX MATTERS" herein for a discussion of the opinion of Co-Bond Counsel.
+In the opinion of Co-Bond Counsel, under existing law, (i) (A) interest on the Series 2011A Bonds (as defined below) is excludable from gross income for federal income tax purposes except for any period a Series 2011A Bond is held by a person who, within the meaning of section 147(a) of the Internal Revenue Code, as amended, is a "substantial user" or a "related person" to a "substantial user" of the facilities financed or refinanced with the proceeds of the Series 2011A Bonds, as described under "TAX MATTERS" herein, and (B) interest on the Series 2011A Bonds is an item of tax preference that is includable in alternative minimum taxable income for purposes of determining the alternative minimum tax imposed on individuals and corporations, and (ii) (A) interest on the Series 2011B Bonds (as defined below) is excludable from gross income for federal income tax purposes, and (B) interest on the Series 2011B Bonds is not an item of tax preference that is includable in alternative minimum taxable income for purposes of determining the alternative minimum tax imposed on individuals.
+See "TAX MATTERS" herein for a discussion of the opinion of Co-Bond Counsel, including a description of alternative minimum tax consequences for corporations holding Series 2011B Bonds.